New Honeydew Bridge to Honor Two Families Whose Legacies Helped Shape the Mattole Valley

 When the signs are installed, visitors crossing the new Honeydew Bridge will be greeted not only by one of Humboldt County’s most scenic landscapes, but also by reminders of two families whose histories have been closely intertwined with the Mattole Valley for generations.

-On a personal note: this reporter’s son, Quinn Church, is an inspector working for Ghirardelli Associates who provide construction management services for Humboldt County on the Honeydew Bridge project, lending a proud Redheaded Blackbelt connection to this major undertaking.
+On a personal note: this reporter’s son, Quinn Church, is an inspector working for Ghirardelli Associates who provided construction management services for Humboldt County on the Honeydew Bridge project, lending a proud Redheaded Blackbelt connection to this major undertaking.
 The new bridge also stands as another chapter in a long history of transportation projects that have shaped life on the North Coast.
 For this reporter, that history is personal: my grandfather met my grandmother in Garberville while working on the construction of Highway 101 through portions of Humboldt and Mendocino counties.
 Like those roads before it, the Honeydew Bridge represents more than concrete and steel—it connects communities, families, and generations.

 Join the discussion!
 For rules visit: https://kymkemp.com/commenting-rules